colabottles/toddl/posts/deceptive-patterns-in-programs-we-trust.md

 Some folks do not!
 Your **&ldquo;recommendation&rdquo;** may not be wanted, needed, or even cared about.
 I know none of my customers wants Google Chrome and if they already have it, they don’t need this extra, unnecessary step.

 The worst part about this is, that it is probably one of the worst pieces of surveillance software there is out there that is available to consumers.
-Here is yet another example of this dark pattern in action.
+Here is yet another example of this deceptive pattern in action.

 <div class="content__placeholder">
   <figure>
     <img class="content__image" src="/img/avgfree.jpg" alt="AVG Anti-Virus program installation screen." />
     <figcaption>As you can see, the checkbox is checked.
-They are 100% of the time when I deal with software that uses this dark pattern through deception.</figcaption>
+They are 100% of the time when I deal with software that uses this deceptive pattern through deception.</figcaption>
   </figure>
 </div>